-- A. Parking System Facilities (favorable variance) is \$257k above estimate.
-Parking revenue reflects more venues and businesses opening back up from the pandemic and more patronage around the City.
-The fiscal year estimates are conservative due to the uncertainty of the COVID-19 variants. - B. Municipal Golf (favorable variance) is \$774k above the forecasted amount.
-The Cincinnati Recreation Commission has experienced an increase in the utilization of the golf courses as the weather has been more than favorable this summer for the sport. - C. Recreation Special Activities (unfavorable variance) is down \$360,000.
-The Cincinnati Recreation Commission has experienced a reduction in revenue due to the cancellation of some team sports due to a shortage of game officials. - D. Hazard Abatement (unfavorable variance) is \$228k below the forecasted amount.
+A. Parking System Facilities (favorable variance) is up \$230k.
+Above estimate Parking revenue reflects more venues and businesses opening back from the pandemic and more patronage around the City.
+The Fiscal Year estimates are conservative due to the uncertainty of the COVID-19 variants.

+- B. Municipal Golf (favorable variance) is \$792k above the forecasted amount.
+The Cincinnati Recreation Commission has experienced an increase in the utilization of the golf courses as the weather was more than favorable this summer and fall for the sport. - C. Recreation Special (unfavorable variance) is down \$592k.
+The Cincinnati Recreation Commission has experienced a reduction in revenue due to the cancellation of some team sports due to a shortage of game officials. - D. Hazard Abatement (unfavorable variance) is \$328k below the forecasted amount.
 The Vacant Buildings Maintenance License revenue is down due to the increased number of license waivers requested during the pandemic.
 In addition, Vacant Foreclosure License revenue is below estimate as a result of the reduced number of foreclosures processed during the pandemic.